sfnemis/ClipMaster/README.md

 # ClipMaster

-Clipboard manager for GNOME Shell 45+
+ClipMaster is a clipboard manager for GNOME Shell 45+

 ![Screenshot](screenshots/ClipMaster_PopUp.png)